 Caffeine Withdrawal

-After regularly consuming caffeine for months or years, it may be difficult to stop.
+After regularly consuming caffeine for months or years, it may not be easy to stop.
 This is because of the positive effects the brain experiences when caffeine is in your system.

 In some cases, a person may experience withdrawal symptoms when they stop drinking coffee every day.
 Symptoms of caffeine withdrawal include: